Aaron-Bopp/TIM/40_Evergreens/Make your inbox into an entry point by integrating it with your second brain.md

 In a typical inbox you may have things you haven't read, have skimmed, or have read but haven't notated.
 These things can be entry points into your [[web of thought]] wherever they are, but by storing these potential items in your [[second brain]] you are able to integrate them into the same systems that make a [[second brain]] powerful.
-^[[[my TO(DO) and EVER(GREEN) structure]] allows for this] [[Evergreen notes organize knowledge so that it can grow]], and [[Use spaced repetition as a memory tool for your second brain]], so integrating your inbox will help you grow your existing knowledge and your potential knowledge.
+^[[[my TO(DO) and EVER(GREEN) structure]] allows for this] [[Evergreen notes organize knowledge so that it can grow]], and [[Use spaced repetition as a memory tool for your second brain]], so integrating your inbox will help you grow your existing knowledge and your potential knowledge: [[How to read to understand]]

 However, because [[Nodes in the second brain are an abstraction of our first brain#Nodes in the second brain are more fragile than thoughts in the first brain]], by making your inbox a part of your second brain you are subjecting it [[The fragility of nodes in a second brain]].
 Remember, [[Friction is the number one hindrance to learning]],